mendix/docs/content/en/docs/appstore/modules/oidc.md

 In this case, the OIDC client is the app you are making.

-1. Start your app, log in as an administrator, for example *demo_administrator*, and access the OpenID Setup page.
+1. Start your app, log in as an administrator, for example *demo_administrator*, and access the OpenID setup page.
-1. Add a new client configuration and give it an **Alias** so you can identify it if you have more than one client configuration.
+2. Add a new client configuration and give it an **Alias** so you can identify it if you have more than one client configuration.
-1. Add the **Client ID**.
+3. Add the **Client ID**.

    **Client assertion** is automatically set to *Client ID and Secret*.

-1. Choose the **Client authentication method** — make sure that you select a method that is supported by your IdP.
+4. Choose the **Client authentication method** — make sure that you select a method that is supported by your IdP.
 You can normally check this via the `token_endpoint_auth_methods_supported` setting on the IdP’s well-known endpoint.
 Also ensure that the correct client authentication method is configured at the IdP when you register the client.

     The options are:
     * `client_secret_basic`: Your app will use the HTTP Basic Authentication scheme to authenticate itself at your IdP.
 (Default – for security reasons this should be your preferred choice)
-    * `client_secret_post`: Your app will authenticate itself by including its client_id and client_secret in the payload of token requests.
+    * `client_secret_post`: Your app will authenticate itself by including its `client_id` and `client_secret` in the payload of token requests.
 (Older versions of the OIDC SSO module used this method).

-1. Add the **Client Secret**.
+5. Add the **Client Secret**.
-1. If you have the **Automatic Configuration URL** (also known as the *well-known endpoint*), enter it and click **Import Configuration** to automatically fill the other endpoints.
+6. If you have the **Automatic Configuration URL** (also known as the *well-known endpoint*), enter it and click **Import Configuration** to automatically fill the other endpoints.
     * If you don not have an automatic configuration URL, you can fill in the other endpoints manually.
-1. Click **Save**
+7. Click **Save**
     {{% alert color="info" %}}Your client configuration is not yet complete, but you have to save at this point to allow you to set up the rest of the information.{{% /alert %}}
-1. Select your client configuration and click **Edit**.
+8. Select your client configuration and click **Edit**.
-1. Select the scopes expected by your OIDC IdP.
+9. Select the scopes expected by your OIDC IdP.
 The standard scopes are `openid`, `profile`, and `email`, but some IdPs may use different ones.
     * If you need refresh tokens for your end-users, you also need the `offline_access` scope.
     * Add other scopes as needed.
-1. Select your user parsing.
+10. Select your user parsing.
 By default, this module will use standard OpenID claims to provision end-users in your app.
-Also included is a flow that uses the standard UserInfo endpoint in OIDC, which is useful in the case that your IdP uses "thin tokens".
+Also included is a flow that uses the standard UserInfo endpoint in OIDC, which is useful in the case that your IdP uses thin tokens.
 You can set up user provisioning by setting the following standard flows:

 | Default Microflow | Use |
 | --- | --- |